The employment market is now witnessing numerous changes, which is dictating how business can secure the right labour for their organisations.

 The UKs decision to leave the EU, has raised both questions and concerns for employers and employees on how the impact of Brexit will affect both their work-life and economy.

-- Students often consider taking a lower salary in exchange for industry experience and training they will receive.
-Students have a clear understanding of the difficulties faced when securing appropriate work and apply a pragmatic approach when securing work in exchange for industry knowledge and exposure.
+- Students often consider taking a lower salary in exchange for industry experience.
+Students have a clear understanding of the difficulties faced when securing appropriate work.
+Applying a pragmatic approach.

-- Students are at the forefront of learning new skills within technology (IT)/social media/research/networking/flexibility and are seen as bringing in new and innovative ideas, to improve dated processes.
+- Students are at the forefront of learning new skills within technology (IT)/social media/research/networking/flexibility.
+Bringing in new and innovative ideas and improving dated processes.

 - Having a sense of purpose, improves mental health and self-worth for all communities within the process.

-- Students are keen to learn and progress, with the chance to apply the knowledge and theory they have gained through their studies.
+- Students are keen to learn and progress.
+With the chance to apply the knowledge they have gained through their studies.

-- You will experience a boost in your company’s image, if you are seen to be investing in the development of young people.
+- You will experience a boost in your company’s image.
+If you are seen to be investing in the development of young people by hiring a student.

-The University of Greenwich has identified the need for growth and talent, and with the development and support in training/educating across various programmes to address the staff shortage being witnessed by many industries.
+The University of Greenwich has identified the need for growth and talent.
+With the development and support in training/educating across various programmes to address the staff shortage being witnessed by many industries.

 Step continues to support the University of Greenwich international students in completing their MSc. with Industrial Practice Placement across several courses including: